-- Apply for graduation by deadline indicated in the university calendar.
+- Submit an application for graduation by the deadline listed in the FGCU Academic Calendar.

 - Completion of the degree in Occupational Therapy, which includes the prescribed fieldwork, is required for eligibility to sit for the Certification Examination and to obtain a license to practice as an Occupational Therapist.